bobleesj/try-swift-beginner-workshop-plan/README.md

 ### 1.4 Observer and Computed Property
 - Be able to justify the usage case of using property observers by applying `willSet` and `didSet`
-- **Quiz:** Add an property observer to `isUserLoggedIn` and prints whether the user is logged in or not.
+- **Quiz:** Add an property observer to `isUserLoggedIn` and prints whether the user is logged in or not upon changes.
 - Be able to recognize the difference between `get` and `set` by calculating the diameter of a circle.
 - Be able to identify benefits of using `get` only properties
 - **Quiz:** There is a stored property, `sideLength`.
 Create a function that calculates the area of a square.